Road closures: more than a dozen for North Warwickshire drivers this week

 Drivers in and around North Warwickshire will have 18 National Highways road closures to watch out for this week.

-And seven of them are expected to cause moderate delays – with motorists facing waits of between 10 and 30 minutes.
+And eight of them are expected to cause delays of between 10 minutes and half an hour.

+• M6, from 9pm May 22 to 6am May 23, slight delays (under 10 minutes): M6 northbound, junction 3 to junction 3A, Lane closures for technology repairs.

 • A38, from 9pm May 8 to 6am May 23, moderate delays (10-30 minutes): M42 southbound, junction 10 to junction 9, lane closures and carriageway and associated slip road closures for Installation of new advanced direction sign.